ES-Mini

 Reading SML signals via infrared

-If you have a modern bi-directional smart meter chances are good that it has an infrared LED which permanently sends metering data via a protocoll called SML.
+If you have a modern bi-directional smart meter chances are good that it has an infrared LED which permanently sends metering data via a protocol called SML.
 Sometimes you must enable this feature via a PIN which you can get from your grid provider.
 If you have such a meter you can apply a small device which picks up the infrared signals, the SML reader.
-This devices costs around 40€; it has WIFI and comes with a software (TASMOTA) which allows it to send the metering data via MQTT to a server or to respond to HTTP requests in JSON format.
+This device costs around 40€; it has WIFI and comes with a software (TASMOTA) which allows it to send the metering data via MQTT to a server or to respond to HTTP requests in JSON format.
+The SML reader can also transfer its data to a web host like ThingSpeak when configured to do so.

-To control the inverter based on this data you need to have another piece of hardware and software: A Raspberry PI running Homeassistant, MWTT and NODE-RED.
-You would have to set up some Scripts in Node Red which ask the SML reader for the current energy needs and the talk to the inverter to adjust the maximum amount of energy it may produce at the moment.
-This process repeats every 5 or 10 seconds automatically.
+To control the inverter based on this data you need to have another piece of hardware and software: A Raspberry PI running Homeassistant, MQTT and NODE-RED.
+You would have to set up some scripts in Node Red which ask the SML reader for the current energy needs and then talk to the inverter to adjust the maximum amount of energy it may produce at the moment.
+This process must repeat every 5 or 10 seconds automatically.
 In the end the inverter of your PV system will restrict its power production to a value which guarantees that a definable threshold a backflow is not exceeded.

 The sequence of steps is as follows:

-- WIFI messages with MQTT data or repsonses to HTTP requests from HA
+5. the SML reader produces WIFI messages with MQTT data or repsonses to HTTP requests from HOMEASSISTANT

-- MQTT database on a HA (HOMEASSISTANT) server
+6. The MQTT database on a HA (HOMEASSISTANT) server stores that data

 If you have good software skills or know someone who has these skills and will help you this may be a good way to proceed.
-Without a good affinity to home control software we would not recommend this kind of solution,
+Without a good affinity to home control software we do not recommend this kind of solution.

 Advantages and Disadvantages of ES-Mini-2000